On the Relationship Between Adversarial Robustness and Decision Region in Deep Neural Networks: Problem Setting

-\end{definition} PFig. \ref{fig:main_fig} presents each training scheme for VGG-16 with CIFAR-10 and the internal DBs/DRs of the penultimate layer ($f_{L-1:1}(x)$).
-To visualize the DBs and DRs in the 2D space, we randomly select three training images (red, blue, and orange box) in \textit{dog} class and make a hyperplane with these images.
-The standard training (A$\rightarrow$B) and the proposed robust learning (A$\rightarrow$ C) are performed after warm-up stage, respectively.
-We identify that the proposed regularizer induces different configuration of DBs/DRs in the input space compared to the standard training (A$\rightarrow$B).
+Fig. \ref{fig:o1} presents each training scheme for VGG-16 with CIFAR-10 and the internal DBs/DRs of the penultimate layer ($f^{(L-1:1)}(x)$).
+To visualize the DBs and DRs in the 2D space, we randomly select three training images (red, blue, and orange box) in dog class and make a hyperplane with these images.
+The standard training ((A) $\rightarrow$ (B)) and the proposed robust learning ((A) $\rightarrow$ (C)) are performed after warm-up stage (a stage without the regularizer), respectively.
+We identify that the proposed regularizer induces different configuration of DBs/DRs in the input space compared to the standard training ((A) $\rightarrow$ (B)).